GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 date: 2019-07-16T08:34:54+09:00
 ---

-This guide covers some best practices to write solid GDScript code, to keep a sane code-base when developing projects of growing sizes.
+This guide covers some best practices to write solid GDScript code.
+It's the style we use to keep our code clean and maintainable, working on growing Godot games.

-The ideas below take inspiration from good practices from different paradigms and languages, especially from Python and functional programming, as well as the official GDScript documentation:
+The ideas below draw inspiration from good practices from different paradigms and languages.
+Especially from the work of the Python community, some functional programming principles, and the official GDScript documentation:

 1. [GDScript Style Guide](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html)
 1. [Static typing in GDScript](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html)